Jean-Francois-C/Webshell-upload-techniques/README.md

 ##### Example 4 - Weblogic Administration console
 ```
 ➤ Step 1.
-Log into the Weblogic admin console
+Log into the Weblogic admin console by exploiting the presence of default or easy guessable credentials,
+	  anonymous access or by performing a brute-force or dictionnary password attack using Burp proxy
-          - URL should be somethibg like: "http:\\<Admin_server_IP>:<AdminServerPort>/console" or "https:\\x.x.x.x:7001/console", ...
+          - URL should be something like: "http:\\<Admin_server_IP>:<AdminServerPort>/console" or "https:\\x.x.x.x:7001/console", ...
           - Common default or weak credentials: weblogic:weblogic, weblogic/weblogic1, weblogic/welcome1, system/Passw0rd (for Weblogic Server 11g), system/password, system/weblogic, ...

 ➤ Step 2.
 From the tree-structure in the left panel, choose the Web Applications node under the Deployments node.